tangrams/cartography-docs/icons.md

 ## Using built-in sprites

 Need an icon for your data visualization overlay?
 Icons can be added to a Tangram map using the [sprites property](https://mapzen.com/documentation/tangram/draw/#sprite) of the `mapzen_icon_library` draw style.

+### By icon name

-**By icon name:** This example imports the Refill basemap style (which includes the Mapzen icon library) and draws user-provided points on the map using the library's **zoo** icon.
+Imports the Refill basemap style (which includes the Mapzen icon library) and draw user-provided points on the map using the library's **zoo** icon.

 ```
 import: